nestjs/docs.nestjs.com/content/recipes/sql-typeorm.md

 ##### This chapter applies only to TypeScript

-> **Warning** In this article, you'll learn how to create a `DatabaseModule` based on the **TypeORM** package from scratch using custom providers mechanism.
+> warning **Warning** In this article, you'll learn how to create a `DatabaseModule` based on the **TypeORM** package from scratch using custom providers mechanism.
 As a consequence, this solution contains a lot of overhead that you can omit using ready to use and available out-of-the-box dedicated `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 [TypeORM](https://github.com/typeorm/typeorm) is definitely the most mature Object Relational Mapper (ORM) available in the node.js world.
 Since it's written in TypeScript, it works pretty well with the Nest framework.